TAPevents/orbit-permissions/README.md

 Revoke *roles* from *users*.

-Roles structure should be like OrbitPermissions.delegate.
+Roles structure should be as defined in OrbitPermissions.delegate() above.

 **Required permissions on the client: orbit-permissions:delegate-and-revoke.**

+*users:* Can be a user object, user_id or a list of user objects and user_ids.

+*roles:* a role or a list of roles to revoke.

 *callback:* Optional.
 If present, called with an error object as its argument.